shayaan-k/vagrant-dockerswarm/README.md

 Run ```ansible nodes -m ping``` to check connectivity.

 run the ansible playbook to install docker and docker compose on the nodes.

+## Docker Setup
+Docker is already instlled on nodes from ansible.

+Create a simple flask app to run as a containterized application

+Create a Dockerfile that specifies the enviroment the app should be run in.
+I want to run this app on a Python environment so I specify a python linux environment for the base image.
+I then want to specify the flask app i want to run as well as the IP.
+(0.0.0.0) I can copy and then install the requirements file which containes the packages needed for my app to be runnable.
+I expose port 5000 as the port to communicate with.
+I copy the app to the working directory and run the ```flask run``` command to start the app

+I have also created a docker compose file as I want my application to run on multiple nodes This docker compose file simply exposes port 5000 on all nodes it runs on so my application can be run seemlessly in parrallel.

+I can run the command ```docker-compose up``` to start my application on the node and test it by going into another node and running ```curl node1:5000```.
+This command should output Hello World as specified in the flask application